lingirlsea/antd-table-virtualized/README.md

 import AntdTableVirtualized from 'antd-table-virtualized'

-// Note: in order to autosize the table, you need to set the wrapper element's style property `display` to `flex`
+// Note: in order to autosize the table,
+//       you need to set the wrapper element's style property `display` to `flex`.
 <div style={{ dispaly: 'flex' }}>
   <AntdTableVirtualized
     {/* props here */}